One-shot quantum state redistribution and quantum Markov chains: Introduction

 In this work, we prove a one-shot analogue of Eq.~\eqref{eq:condmutrelent}.
-This is achieved in an operational manner, by showing that a one-shot analogue of the right-hand side in Eq.~(\ref{eq:condmutrelent}) is the achievable communication cost in \emph{quantum state redistribution\/} of~$\ket{\psi}^{RABC}$, a purification of~$\psi^{RBC}$.
-In the task of quantum state redistribution, a pure quantum state~$\ket{\psi}^{RABC}$ known to two parties, Alice and Bob, is shared between Alice (who has registers~$AC$), Bob (who has~$B$), and Referee (who has~$R$).
-Additionally, Alice and Bob may share an arbitrary (pure) entangled state.
-The goal is to transmit the content of register~$C$ to Bob using a communication protocol involving only Alice and Bob, in such a way that all correlations, including those with Referee, are approximately preserved.
+This is achieved in an operational manner, by showing that a one-shot analogue of the right-hand side in Eq.~(\ref{eq:condmutrelent}) is the achievable communication cost of the \emph{quantum state redistribution\/} of~$\ket{\psi}^{RABC}$, a purification of~$\psi^{RBC}$.
+In the task of quantum state redistribution, the pure quantum state~$\ket{\psi}^{RABC}$ is known to two parties, Alice and Bob, and is shared between Alice (who has registers~$AC$), Bob (who has~$B$), and a reference party, Ref (who has~$R$).
+Additionally, Alice and Bob may share an arbitrary pure entangled state.
+The goal is to transmit the content of register~$C$ to Bob using a communication protocol involving only Alice and Bob, in such a way that all correlations, including those with Ref, are approximately preserved.
 (See Figure~\ref{fig:QSR} for an illustration of state redistribution.)
-Given a quantum state~$\phi^{RBC}$, we identify a natural subset of Markov extensions of~$\phi^{RB}$, which we denote by~$\ME^{\epsilon,\phi}$ and define formally at the end of Section~\ref{sec-background}.
-We establish the following result.
+Given a quantum state~$\phi^{RBC}$, we identify a natural subset of Markov extensions of~$\phi^{RB}$, which we denote by~$\ME^{\epsilon,\phi}$ and define formally at the end of Section~\ref{sec:QMarkov}, in Eq.~\ref{eq:ME-def}.
+We establish the following result in terms of the max-relative entropy~($\Dmax$) and~$\epsilon$-hypothesis testing relative entropy~($\Dh^\epsilon$) functions.